Kansas City Crime Syndicate

 - Ambiguously Jewish: His surname sounds vaguely Eastern European, he uses the Yiddish word "fakakta," and he has a strong dislike of Germans.

-- Even Evil Has Standards: When he extends a professional courtesy, like a ceasefire, he expects that to be returned in kind.
+- Even Evil Has Standards: When he extends a professional courtesy, like a ceasefire, he expects it to be returned in kind.
 When Dodd violates that, he chastises him and views it as a failure on Floyd's part for not being able to properly control her organization.

 - Evil Sounds Deep: Bulo has an intimidating baritone.